-Sec.
-2.1. (a) An application for any solid waste land disposal facility permit, including renewals, or for a modification to a solid waste land disposal facility permit, excluding insignificant modifications, must be submitted to the commissioner on permit application forms provided by the commissioner, in a format specified by the commissioner.
-All narrative, plans, and other support documentation accompanying the application must also be submitted in a format specified by the commissioner.

-(b) A complete application must include all of the following information:

-(1) The name and address of the applicant.

-(2) The name and address of the solid waste land disposal facility site.

-(3) The name and address of the solid waste land disposal facility owner, operator, or permittee if different from the real property owner.

-(4) The names and addresses of members of the board of county commissioners of a county that is affected by the permit application.

-(5) The names and addresses of the mayors of any cities that are affected by the permit application.

-(6) The names and addresses of the presidents of town councils of any towns that are affected by the permit application.

-(7) The legal description as defined in 329 IAC 10-2-104 for the following:

-(A) The solid waste land disposal facility boundaries. boundary.

-(B) If applicable, the solid waste boundary defining the area where the solid waste is to be deposited.

-(C) Sufficient documentation must be provided to verify that the waste deposition area is located within the facility boundaries.
-Documentation must include a map of the legal description for these areas certified by a registered land surveyor.

-(8) Solid waste land disposal facility information, including the following:

-(A) A description of the type of operation.

-(B) The planned or remaining life of the solid waste land disposal facility in years.

-(C) The expected volume amount of waste to be received in tons per operating day and or cubic yards per operating day.

-(D) The type of waste to be received.

-(9) Signatures and certification statements in compliance with section 3 of this rule.
+- Sec.
+2.1. (a) An application for any solid waste land disposal facility permit, including renewals, or for a modification to a solid waste land disposal facility permit, excluding insignificant modifications, must be submitted to the commissioner on permit application forms provided by the commissioner in a format specified by the commissioner.
+All narrative, plans, and other support documentation accompanying the application must also be submitted in a format specified by the commissioner. - (b) A complete application must include all of the following information: - (1) The name and address of the applicant. - (2) The name and address of the solid waste land disposal facility site. - (3) The name and address of the solid waste land disposal facility owner, operator, or permittee if different from the real property owner. - (4) The names and addresses of members of the board of county commissioners of a county that is affected by the permit application. - (5) The names and addresses of the mayors of any cities that are affected by the permit application. - (6) The names and addresses of the presidents of town councils of any towns that are affected by the permit application. - (7) The legal description as defined in 329 IAC 10-2-104 for the following: - (A) The solid waste land disposal facility boundaries. boundary. - (B) If applicable, the solid waste boundary defining the area where the solid waste is to be deposited. - (C) Sufficient documentation must be provided to verify that the waste deposition area is located within the facility boundaries.
+Documentation must include a map of the legal description for these areas certified by a registered land surveyor. - (8) Solid waste land disposal facility information, including the following: - (A) A description of the type of operation. - (B) The planned or remaining life of the solid waste land disposal facility in years. - (C) The expected volume amount of waste to be received in tons per operating day and or cubic yards per operating day. - (D) The type of waste to be received. - (9) Signatures and certification statements in compliance with section 3 of this rule.

-(10) Disclosure of all good character requirements as described in IC 13-19-4, except for a minor modification.

-(c) Five (5) copies of the completed application and all supporting documentation must be submitted to the commissioner as follows:

-(1) Sent by registered mail, certified mail, private carrier, or delivered in person.

-(2) In addition to the paper copies, a copy of the completed application and all supporting documentation may be submitted on digital media by electronic submission, the type and format of which will be prescribed by the department.

-(3) Plans and documentation accompanying the application shall be submitted as required in 329 IAC 10-15-1(c).

-(4) Documentation submitted to the department as required by this article, may be in an electronic format as prescribed by the commissioner.
-Any documentation submitted in an electronic format also must be submitted as a paper copy or copies as required by this article.

-(d) Confidential treatment of information may be requested in accordance with the rules of the solid waste management board 329 IAC 6.1 for all or a portion of the permit application and supporting documents.

-(e) All corporations must submit a copy of the certificate of existence signed by the secretary of state.

-(f) Fees must be submitted with the application in accordance with IC 13-20-21.
-(Solid Waste Management Board; 329 IAC 10-11-2.1; filed Aug 2, 1999, 11:50 a.m.: 22 IR 3788)
+- (10) Disclosure of all good character information as described in IC 13-19-4 unless the application is for a minor modification. - (c) Five (5) copies of the completed application and all supporting documentation must be submitted to the commissioner as follows: - (1) Sent by registered mail, or certified mail, private carrier, or delivered in person. - (2) In addition to the paper copies, a copy of the completed application and all supporting documentation may be submitted on digital media, by electronic submission, the type and format of which will be prescribed by the department: commissioner.
+The commissioner may make a determination that only an electronic copy is needed. - (3) Plans and documentation accompanying the application shall be submitted as required in 329 IAC 10-15-1(c). - (d) Confidential treatment of information may be requested in accordance with the rules of the solid waste management board 329 IAC 6.1 for all or a portion of the permit application and supporting documents: documentation. - (e) All corporations must submit a copy of the certificate of existence signed by the secretary of state. - (f) Fees must be submitted with the application in accordance with IC 13-20-21.
+(Solid Waste Management Board; 329 IAC 10-11-2.1; filed Aug 2, 1999, 11:50 a.m.: 22 IR 3788; filed Feb 9, 2004, 4:51 p.m.: 27 IR 1801, eff Apr 1, 2004)